aboxofsox/noQuery/README.md

 # noQuery
-A reqlly dumb implementation of jQuery-like syntax.
+A really dumb implementation of jQuery-like syntax.

 First and foremost, it should go without saying, if you care about the quality of your code **do not use this library**.
 It's bad voodoo to create new prototype methods.
 Anyways, this really isn't for anyone that *actually* cares about code, it does target jQuery users after all...